KENNEBEC TOPAZ

 (Medomak Cavalier X Kennebec Opal)

-Topaz's first offspring (by the palomino stallion Adiel's Casino Gold) is the very kind and beautiful palomino stallion Gone Gold.
+Topaz's first offspring (by the palomino stallion Adiel's Casino Gold) is the very kind and beautiful palomino gelding Gone Gold.
 Her second foal (by the palomino stallion World's Edge Goldoak) is our exquisite palomino mare Coral Forest.
-Topaz's third foal is the 2008 bay gelding Edgefield Gemstone, by Edgefield Sun Gold.
+Topaz's third foal is the 2008 bay gelding Edgefield Gemstone (by Edgefield Sun Gold) owned by friend and fellow artist, Jennifer Scott.

 Topaz's pedigree has no modern outcrosses.
-It is full of great Morgans from a variety of old families; included is Devan Hawk, Archie O, Lippitt Ethan Ash, Gay Dancer, Cornwallis, Gay Mac, Lippitt Miss Nekomia, and multiple crosses to Flyhawk.
-My vet continually remarks on this mare's textbook correct feet and legs.
+It is full of great Morgans from a variety of old families- Devan Hawk, Archie O, Lippitt Ethan Ash, Gay Dancer, Cornwallis, Gay Mac, Lippitt Miss Nekomia, and multiple crosses to Flyhawk.
+My former vet continually remarked on this mare's textbook correct feet and legs.
 I believe that particular attribute is a legacy of her ancestors who were bred to do hard work- day after day- and stay sound doing it.

 Medomak Cavalier